arp242/uni/README.markdown

 ### master branch

-- Replace `uni emoji -group group1,group2` syntax with `uni emoji group:group1 group:group2`.
-This is more flexible and will allow adding more query syntax later.
+- Remove the `-group` flag in favour of `group:name` syntax; this is more flexible and will allow adding more query syntax later.

+      uni emoji -group groupname,othergroup              Old syntax
+      uni emoji -group groupname,othergroup smile        Old syntax

+      uni emoji group:groupname group:othergroup         New syntax
+      uni emoji group:groupname group:othergroup smile   New syntax

+      uni emoji g:groupname g:othergroup                 Can use shorter g: instead of group:

-- Default for `-gender` is now `-person` instead of `all`.
+- Default for `-gender` is now `person` instead of `all`; including all genders by default isn't all that useful, and the gender-neutral "person" should be a fine default for most.

+- Update to Unicode 13.1

 - Add option to output to `$PAGER` with `-p` or `-pager`.